May is Brain Tumor Awareness Month

 Pediatric Brain Tumor Facts

-• Every year, 200-400 children in the U.S. will be diagnosed with diffuse intrinsic pontine glioma (DIPG) - a brain cancer with a five-year survival rate of approximately two percent.
+Every year, approximately 300 children in the U.S. will be diagnosed with diffuse intrinsic pontine glioma (DIPG) - a brain cancer with a five-year survival rate of approximately two percent.
 Most children will live less than a year after a diagnosis of DIPG.
+DIPG primarily affects children between the ages of 5 and 10 years but can occur in younger children and teens.
 DIPG Awareness Day is May 17th.

 Childhood Brain Tumors in the News